Pro/dkim-exchange/README.md

 DKIM Signing Agent for Microsoft Exchange Server.
 This agent signs outgoing emails from your Exchange Server according to the DKIM specifications.

-The code for the signing agent is based on the work from  http://nicholas.piasecki.name/blog/2010/12/dkim-signing-outbound-messages-in-exchange-server-2007/

 We recommend to set up SPF (http://www.openspf.org) and DMARC (http://dmarc.org/) too.
 Test your email setup by sending an email to mailtest@unlocktheinbox.com (you will get an automatically generated report).

 We are also happy for any donations to keep new versions flowing :) Especially if you think our DKIM signing agent helped you or your company preventing email spam.